Bobby Hurley

-Robert M. Hurley (born June 28, 1971) is an American college basketball coach and former professional player who is the head coach of the Arizona State Sun Devils.
-He was previously the head coach at the University at Buffalo.
+Robert Matthew Hurley (born June 28, 1971) is an American college basketball coach and former professional player.
+He was previously the head coach at the University at Buffalo and Arizona State University.

-As a college senior, he was a unanimous first-team All-America for the Duke Blue Devils, with whom he won consecutive national championships.
-He is the all-time leader in assists in NCAA basketball.
+As a college senior, he was a unanimous first-team All-American for the Duke Blue Devils, with whom he won consecutive national championships.
+He is 2nd in all time assists in men’s college basketball, with 1,076, holding the record for 33 years before it was broken by Braden Smith of Purdue in 2026.
 He played in the National Basketball Association (NBA) for the Sacramento Kings and Vancouver Grizzlies from 1993 to 1999.

 Early life

 Hurley was born to Bob Hurley Sr. and Christine Hurley on June 28, 1971, in Jersey City, New Jersey, where he was raised with his siblings Dan and Melissa.
 Hurley attended Our Lady of Mercy grammar school in Jersey City.